 2. Fripp was pissed off at the audience and wanted to “challenge” the listener with dissonance.

 3. Cross was pissed off at Fripp and did it out of revenge.

 And somehow, the song actually sticks in your head a little.
 Well, mine, anyway.
 Yours too?
 No?

 But … it’s so Interesting …

-UPDATE: Unbelievable.
-Warner got a 36-year-old clip from a European TV show taken down?
+UPDATE: I’ve had to post this video multiple times because Warner keeps getting a clip from an early-70s European TV show taken down.
 Do they even own that copyright?
 Believe me, I’m sympathetic to the principles of copyright, but are you kidding me?